raspberrypilearning/comic-character/en/step_2.md

 --- /code ---

 --- /task ---

+--- task ---

+Open the index.html file to preview your changes.

 **Click the Run button** to see your changes.
 When you click the `<` button on your hero slider, your slider should navigate to the previous hero image.